mas-bandwidth/netcode/README.md

 * Secure client connection with connect tokens
 * Connection based protocol built on top of UDP

-netcode protects your game server from the following common attacks:
+and protects your game server from the following attacks:

 * Zombie clients
 * Man in the middle